Travel Happy

 Attraction What To Expect

-🌳 Benjakitti Park and Forest Park Now Bangkok’s largest park at 48 hectares, Benjakitti got a major upgrade with the opening of the Benjakitti Forest Park extension in 2022.
-The original park still has the large Lake Ratchada with its running and cycling circuit and city skyline views, but the real draw now is the forest extension – a wetland park built on the former Tobacco Authority of Thailand site.
+🌳 Benjakitti Park and Forest Park Now Bangkok’s largest park at 48 hectares, Benjakitti is actually two parks side by side.
+There’s the original park with its formal, symmetrical design, featuring the large Lake Ratchada and a wide walking/running circuit and city skyline views.
+And then there’s the forest extension which is a complete contrast: a wetland park which feels like a carefully curated wilderness.
 Highlights include elevated skywalks above the wetlands, mangrove and freshwater swamp forest areas, and cycling trails that connect all the way to Lumpini Park via an elevated Green Bridge.
-Reachable from BTS Asoke or MRT Queen Sirikit National Convention Centre (the closer option for the forest section).
+There’s also large former warehouses for ballgames.
+Reachable from BTS Asoke and MRT Sukhumvit or MRT Queen Sirikit National Convention Centre.

 👔 Tailored Clothing Lower Sukhumvit has some of Bangkok’s best tailors.
 As a general rule, ignore touts outside offering deals too good to be true (two suits, five shirts and a waistcoat for $250, for example).
 Good options include Rajawongse Clothier (near Sukhumvit Soi 4 — favoured by embassy staff and executives, men’s suits from 12,000 baht) and Tailor on Ten (in a beautiful old Thai house, bespoke 100% wool suits from 16,500 baht).